kasparsd/goodshelves/readme.md

 ## How it Works

-- Uses the [public Atom feeds]() instead of the Goodreads API.
-Your profile _must be public_ for this to work!

-- All responses are cached for 12 hours by default.

-## How it Works

-- Uses the [public Atom feeds]() instead of the Goodreads API.
+- Uses the [public Atom feeds](https://www.goodreads.com/review/list_rss/67960994?shelf=read) instead of the Goodreads API.
 Your profile _must be public_ for this to work!

 - All responses are cached for 12 hours by default.